Did you dream of going to space?

 Plus many individual donors and other grant making organisations to whom we are incredibly grateful.

 We are seeking support from a number of sources, including Trusts and Foundations, individual donors and corporate sponsorship.
-We would be delighted to speak to you about how your support can help us to launch Edinburgh’s first digital planetarium.
+We would be delighted to speak to you about how you can support our project.